kyma-incubator/compass/docs/kyma-environment-broker/08-03-keb-operation-state.md

----
-title: Check Kyma Environment Broker operation status
+# Check Kyma Environment Broker operation status using Kyma Environment Broker
-type: Tutorials
----

 This tutorial shows how to check the Kyma Environment Broker operation status for the provisioning and deprovisioning operations.